-Never touch a positive (+) and negative (-) post or connection simultaneously during installation!
+Never touch positive (+) and negative (-) posts or connection simultaneously during installation!
 Never attempt to install or replace batteries with the boat electrical system ON, or in the presence of gas fumes.
 An electrical spark caused by connection to a functional battery can cause an explosion or fire, which is likely to cause serious injury or even death.
+This can also cause substantial damage to the electrical system, which is not covered under warranty.